WillTheFarmer/willthefarmer.github.io/README.md

 My only conclusion is the poor search results are due to a large majority of repository codebase is SQL language.

 GitHub does not even recognize SQL as a language.
-I had to add code to `.gitattributes` just to have it appear on repository.
+I had to add code to `.gitattributes` to have it appear on repository.
 ```
 *.sql linguist-detectable=true
 *.sql linguist-language=sql